Introduction to CLI

 System Administrators here would refer to the person/team who looks after the Infrastructure in the IT world.
-The administrator can be a whole team of a big organization that looks after all the computer systems running in the organization and maintains the wellbeing of each individual system.
+The administrator can be a whole team of a big organization that looks after all the computer systems running in the organization and maintains each individual system’s wellbeing.
 A system Admin can also refer to an individual who works as a technical engineer to fix system related issues for the users that a normal user isn’t able to resolve by itself.
-These system admins use CLI widely to check the OS level configurations of the system, perform some tasks directly at the OS level that would otherwise require additional software to be downloaded for the GUI.
+These system admins use CLI widely to check the system’s OS level configurations and perform some tasks directly at the OS level that would otherwise require additional software to be downloaded for the GUI.

 Apart from such tasks, a system admin in a large organization also needs to monitor all the systems regarding the latest software or OS updates being installed on the computer, perform some task periodically on each system by automation hence eliminating the need to run those tasks manually on a day-to-day basis.
 Another major use is that a configuration can be changed remotely just by running some commands on the computer without having the need to be physically present at the same location as the computer and do that task manually.

-All of this reduces a lot of time and efforts with the use of CLI and it also ensures that security risk can be tracked and avoided even in large organizational structures with minimal human work.
+All of this reduces a lot of time and effort with CLI use, and it also ensures that security risk can be tracked and avoided even in large organizational structures with minimal human work.

 CLI use by Application Developers/Programmers

 However, if the user knows the exact library/reference they want, they can use the CLI to install that specific library in a single command.
-One of the most common and powerful Command Line Interpreter used by the programmers for this task is the Nu-get Package Manager (NPM) that is widely used by programmers across the world to do this task very efficiently.
+One of the most common and powerful Command Line Interpreter used by the programmers for this task is the Nu-get Package Manager (NPM) that programmers widely use across the world to do this task very efficiently.